 Spam Checker: What's Your Score?

-Note: A general rule of thumb is to note that a cumulative score of 5.0 or higher means you'll more than likely hit spam traps.
+Note: A cumulative Spam Check score of 5.0 or higher means you'll likely hit spam traps.
 A lower score doesn't mean you won't hit certain email clients' spam triggers, but the odds are less that they'll be routed into junk folders.
 No score means you're sitting at a relatively comfortable 0.0.

-Once you're done making your choices, you can save, go back, or move forward in the process by clicking Next: Final Steps».
+Once you're done making your choices, you can save, go back, or move forward in the process and Get Ready to Send Your Email by clicking Next: Final Steps».

 When you are editing your email blast in the visual editor, this is not how the finished product should look.
 A close approximation of the final product can be seen in the Preview.
 An even better approximation is the Test email that you can send to yourself (preferably outside of your foundation's domain... to a personal email, for example).